tmpfs/mxl/lib/mxl.md

 When `\$TMUX` is not set `$0` will attempt to spawn it to start a server, so the above command will spawn `tmux`, wait a while for the server to start and then execute the arguments.

-Specify more aliases to start other active projects at login:
+Specify more aliases to source other files at login:

 ```
 if [ -z $TMUX ]; then
-  mxl @muji @mxl @rlx
+  mxl @binding @muji
 fi
 ```